Am0rfu5/entity_wrapper_mapper/README.md

 An extension of the EntityMetadataWrapper that returns a custom data array based on a map (configuration array).
 This module was created in order to more easily access fields that are referenced across multiple entities.

+(Note: The EntityMetadataWrapper was arguably the most powerful API in Drupal 7, but with the complete rebuild of Drupal based on the incorporation of Symfony2 into Drupal 8 it was dropped.
+This was module was developed in 2014 before JSON was in use in any substanitive way, so it uses Drupal array structure for configuraiton that would could easily be replaced with a JSON config.
+This code is left here for historical reference only).

 Use
 ===